gerosa/udacity-data-analyst/P1/README.md

 Based on the above results we reject the null and we can say that there is a statiscally significant effect in the positve direction, i.e, the incongruent task takes more time than the congruent task.

 ### 6. Optional: What do you think is responsible for the effects observed?
 Can you think of an alternative or similar task that would result in a similar effect?
 Some research about the problem will be helpful for thinking about these two questions!
 When we learn how to read, we train our brains to reconize the words very fast.
-On the other hand, we don't need to train our brains to look to a specific color and immediately recognize its name, i.e, we need to think first.
+On the other hand, we don't need to train our brains to look at a specific color and immediately recognize its name, i.e, we need to think first.
 So, when there is an incongruence, the word is reconized faster than the color and takes more time to correct the wrong name.

 A similar task could be performed with geometric forms, writting the name of the form in the center and measuring the performance with and without incongruence.